I Took a Walk for Seven Years

 Malevolence.

 I can’t tell you how many times the environment changed.
-One minute, it’d be across a meadow, then a desert during a sandstorm.
-I had to rely solely on hearing her in places like that.
+One minute, I’d be across a meadow, then a desert during a sandstorm.
+In places like that, I had to navigate entirely by sound.
 Sometimes, we’d be back in the cornfield, and I’d shout for Art to get me out of there, but no help ever came.
 Sometimes, we’d be running across barren tundra, where she’d be just out of my grasp.

 She called herself Clarice occasionally.
-Other times, it was Lolita, Dixie, Isabella, Hope… I lost count of her names, too.
+Other times, it was Lolita, Dixie, Isabella, or Hope.
+I lost count of her names, too.
 A straight answer was impossible.
-She’d never lie to me, though, just avoid answering any of the questions I’d ask her.
+She’d never lie to me, though; she’d just avoid answering any of my questions.

-She was a little girl again, and her taunting was beyond cruel this time.
-She’d stop, pick flowers, and run on before I could grab her.
-She’d toss the flowers about and sing ridiculous nonsense songs, and I knew I could never win like this.
+This time, she was a little girl again, and her taunting was beyond cruel.
+She’d stop, pick bouquets, and dart away before I could grab her.
+She’d toss the flowers about and sing ridiculous nonsense songs; I knew I could never win like this.

 “Oh, are you really giving up now?
 You’re sooooo close!”